Aias/the-innocent-i/src/posts/beginning.md

 And sawdust restaurants with oyster-shells:
 Streets that follow like a tedious argument
 Of insidious intent
-To lead you to an overwhelming question ...
+To lead you to an overwhelming question...
 Oh, do not ask, “What is it?”
 Let us go and make our visit.